cgranier/pyTube/README.md

 It currently downloads the following data, but more data is available:

-* playlist_item_id_: the video's ID within the playlist.
+* playlist_item_id: the video's ID within the playlist.
 This is different than the video's ID and is necessary for updating the video within the playlist.
-* video_id_: the video's ID on YouTube.
+* video_id: the video's ID on YouTube.
 * video_title: the video's title.
 * video_position: the video's position within the playlist.